jwds1978/jwds1978.github.io/_posts/2017-04-21-some-thoughts-about-abuse-anger-and-victimization.md

-  In the car with Usher, when I'd called him that evening to pick-up Claire at the ER, was another friend, whom I'll call Darrell Rasmussen.&nbsp; While he didn't readily tell me anything until just a few days ago, he witnessed Usher rubbing all up on Claire at the hstpital.&nbsp; She's just tried to kill herself, is confused and crying, and he's trying to feel her the fuck up.&nbsp; Darrell tells me that he felt very uneasy, and was creeped-the-fuck-out when he witnessed this, but didn't say anything though&hellip;&nbsp; The problem with the &quot;it's not my problem&quot; mentality.&nbsp; Nevertheless, Darrell did eventually tell me what he'd seen anyhow.&nbsp; There were, seemingly, several other instances of some inappropriate behaviour from Usher that Darrell had witnessed too.&nbsp; I'll not get into detail here about those, but you get the fucking point anyhow.
+  In the car with Usher, when I'd called him that evening to pick-up Claire at the ER, was another friend, whom I'll call Darrell Rasmussen.&nbsp; While he didn't readily tell me anything until just a few days ago, he witnessed Usher rubbing all up on Claire at the hstpital.&nbsp; She's just tried to kill herself, is confused and crying, and he's trying to feel her the fuck up.&nbsp; Darrell tells me that he felt very uneasy, and was creeped-the-fuck-out when he witnessed this, but didn't say anything though &#8212; the problem with the &quot;it's not my problem&quot; mentality.&nbsp; Nevertheless, Darrell did eventually tell me what he'd seen anyhow.&nbsp; There were, seemingly, several other instances of some inappropriate behaviour from Usher that Darrell had witnessed too.&nbsp; I'll not get into detail here about those, but you get the fucking point.
 </p>
 <p>
   Another friend, whom I'll call Aaron McClain, also told me that they'd witnessed some shit going on themselves.&nbsp; But, again, they'd not readily made it